Mpox is in the community. To learn more about what you can do to keep yourself and others safe, click here

-Syphilis is a bacterial infection that infects the dick, throat or ass and then spreads to different parts of the body through the bloodstream.
-If left untreated, syphilis can cause damage to the nerves, bones, skin, eyes and brain.
-We are currently experiencing an outbreak of syphilis in NZ, so it's more important than ever to understand it, test regular and try to prevent it wherever possible.
+Syphilis is a bacterial infection that infects the dick, throat or ass, and then spreads to different parts of the body through the bloodstream.
+If left untreated, it can cause damage to the nerves, bones, skin, eyes, and brain.

 Symptoms